Professor Rangeland Ecology and Management, and Chair, Division of Society and Environment

 - Working Landscapes: Spanish Dehesas and California Ranches

 Ferranto, S., Huntsinger, L. and M. Kelly. in review.
 Sustaining ecosystem services from private lands in California: the role of the landowner.
-California Agriculture.
+Rangelands.

 Huntsinger, L., N. Sayre, and L. Macaulay. in press.
 Ranchers, land tenure, and grass-roots governance: maintaining pastoralist use of rangelands in the U.S. in three different settings.
 In: Davies, J. (ed).
 International Union for Conservation of Nature (IUCN) report: Rangeland resource governance: the foundation of sustainable development.